vestrel00/contacts-android/howto/howto-insert-profile.md

 # How do I create/insert the device owner Contact profile?

 This library provides the `ProfileInsert` API that allows you to insert one or more RawContacts and Data.

-Note that there can be only one profile Contact, which may be made up of one or more RawContacts.
+> Note that there can be only one device owner Contact, which is either set (not null) or not yet
+> set (null).
+However, like other regular Contacts, the Profile Contact may have one or more
+> RawContacts.

 An instance of the `ProfileInsert` API is obtained by,